aeud/luxola-data-test/README.md

 	* For you, what would be 10 VIKPIs (Very Important KPIs)?
 	* How would you follow them?
 Frequency, on which tool, comparaison with a previous period, ...
 5. What's(re) the work(s) you're the most proud of in Data Science / Analysis ?
+6. What's your level in Maths / Statistics / CS ?
+    * What's the n in Ln-regularization?
+Where and why would you choose L2 over L1?
+    * What's the core intuitive difference between decision trees and random forests?
+What does it mean in practice?
+    * Where would you use boosting, bagging or k-folds cross validation?
+What is the purpose of such methods?
+    * What does high leverage mean and how do you cope with it?
+    * What's the advantage of SVMs over splines?
+    * Why is the relational model called relational?

 ## Exercice 2
 ### Case Study